jsunn-y/CARE/task1_baselines/README.md

 ## Baselines for task 1 (protein to EC/reaction classification)

-The results of EC classification for each method and each split is found in `results_summary` as CSVs, for use in downstream performance analysis.
+The results of EC classification for each method and each split is found in `results_summary` as .csv files, for use in downstream performance analysis.
 To reproduce the steps to generate each classification result for each method explored in this study:

 ### BLAST